(Article too long? Scroll to the bottom for a summary)

 At theCoderSchool, we feel that learning to code is about the process, not the result.
 The process in this case means a fundamental understanding of how the code works.
 It's not just “coding a game” – it's “how does the code make the game work”?
 That's why we focus on the logic of the code itself, not just the end product – so our students have a technical foundation to understand and use whatever comes in the future, whether it's AI, quantum computing, or something else entirely.

 At theCoderSchool, our goal is to reiterate and practice problem-solving.
 We don't mind if code fails because that's when a student really needs to use their problem-solving skills to debug the issue.
-While AI might be able to debug a program faster, it's a shortcut, and doesn't contribute to the learning process (so we don't use it).
 It's the process of building and debugging the code, and therefore understanding it, that's much more important.
 Anyone can ask chatGPT to build a Flappy Bird game – but only coders can go through the problem-solving steps to recreate it themselves.

 AI makes coding more efficient and productive, and, undoubtedly, will do so even more in the future.
 Does that mean a company would need fewer coders on a particular team?
 Perhaps.
 But will there be less coding jobs in the market as a result?
 I say no.